-Key Economic Factors and Budget Information for the Future
+Key Economic Factors and Budget Information for the Future.

-- Continued reductions in a number of state and federal revenue sources are anticipated for the future. - Increased personnel costs associated with cost-of-living adjustments, annual step increases, increased medical insurance costs, and retirement contributions.
+- Continued reductions in a number of state and federal revenue sources are anticipated for the future. - Increased personnel costs associated with cost-of-living adjustments, annual step increases, increased medical insurance costs, and retirement contributions in the County Road Fund which is partially funded by transfers from the District.